HanOostdijk/matlab_publish_latex/README.md

  * publish_mpl.m (main function)
  * publish_mpl.xsl (stylesheet)
  * package matlab-prettifier (matlab-prettifier.sty will suffice)
- * publish_mpl_examples.m, exampleA.m and exampleB.m (example files) and their outputs in the html subfolder
+ * publish_mpl_examples.m, exampleA.m, exampleB.m and exampleC.m (example files) and their outputs in the html subfolder

 ### Future developments
 No future developments are planned.
 However you could check [this repository]